mgblackwater/stevekinney.net/content/courses/testing/expect-examples/poll.md

 ---
-title: The `Poll`Method In Vitest
+title: The PollMethod
-description: "Learn how Vitest's`poll` method handles asynchronous conditions."
+description: Learn how Vitest'spoll method handles asynchronous conditions.
-modified: 2024-09-28T11:30:54-06:00
+modified: 2024-09-28T18:32:11.315Z
 ---

 ## The `poll` Method in Vitest